Terms of Service

 16. Confidentiality

-Each party may receive confidential information from the other, including non-public product, technical, commercial, pricing, security, customer, financial, and operational information.
-Each party must protect the other's confidential information using at least reasonable care and may use it only to perform or receive the Services.
+Each party may receive the other's non-public product, technical, commercial, pricing, security, customer, financial or operational information.
+Each must protect it with at least reasonable care and use it only to provide, receive or evaluate the Services for the agreed purpose.

 Private Demo Materials are confidential whether or not they are marked confidential, watermarked, password protected, token protected, sent by private link, shown in a meeting, or disclosed through a private demo website.
 Private Demo Materials may be viewed only by the intended recipient or other person expressly approved by Porosi in writing, and only for the approved evaluation purpose.